basilstotz/ltsp-org-updater/README.md

 - Search for the `LTSP-Updater` application and run it.
 - Whenever you make changes (install/remove software or add/remove users) run the `LTSP-Updater` again.

-To build the Debain package:
+To build the Debian package:

 ```
 $ git clone https://github.com/basilstotz/ubuntu-ltsp-updater